 Apply to be a First Steps Kent Parent Leader!

 First Steps Kent is dedicated to involving parents with young children in shaping programs and initiatives that ensure resources are invested wisely and equitably.
-Below are three opportunities for parents to participate in this important work.
 Each role includes a $35/hour stipend for time spent attending meetings and fulfilling responsibilities.
-The online form will allow you to apply for any or all of the three opportunities.
+Apply using this online form.

 Diversity and Inclusion: First Steps Kent is committed to creating a culture in which all individuals feel supported and recognized.
 First Steps Kent parent leaders will include representatives, reflecting Kent County’s rich diversity, and include parents and caregivers of different ethnicities, races, religions, sexual identities, and/or genders.

-What Is Ready by Five?
-Kent County has a voter-approved millage dedicated to funding community-based early childhood programs.
+About the position: Kent County has a voter-approved millage dedicated to funding community-based early childhood programs.
 The Ready by Five Early Childhood Millage generates more than $8 million annually.
-The Ready by Five Resident Proposal Review Board (RPRB) has the responsibility to review requests for funding, make recommendations for funding levels, and monitor investments for maximum impact.
+The Ready by Five Resident Proposal Review Board (RPRB) is responsible for reviewing funding requests, making recommendations on funding levels, and monitoring investments to maximize impact.

 Commitment

-• Term.
-One year, starting in April 2025, with the potential for a second-year extension.
+• The term is for one year, starting in April 2026, with the potential for a second-year extension.

 Requirements